 - Judge your client for what they tell you.
 If one partner tells you during the session that they want to explore an open relationship, don’t give them your opinion on the topic.
 Your opinion about open relationships shouldn’t affect the couples exploration of the issue.

 - Work with a couple in sex therapy without being trained in this area.
 Don’t assume that you can provide the best care for a couple who is struggling with sex issues if you don’t have clinical experience.
-Many clinicians advertise that they offer sex therapy without being trained or having clinical experience.
-This can be very dangerous and do more harm to the couple in counseling.
+Many clinicians advertise that they offer sex therapy or sex counseling without being trained or having clinical experience.
+This can be very dangerous and do more harm than good for the couple in need of help.

 - Share your personal sexual experiences with the couple to connect with them or assist them.
 Doing this crosses many ethical lines and can cause boundary issues.